thias15/rl-nd-project1/Report.md

 # Deep RL Nanodegree - Report for Project 1
 In this project, an agent is trained to navigate (and collect bananas!) in a large, square world.

 ## Learning Algorithm
 In order to solve this problem, [DQN](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) is used.
 DQN is a [Q-learning](https://en.wikipedia.org/wiki/Q-learning) algorithm that uses deep learning to estimate the Q-function.
+In contrast to previous methods it has two key features making it work so well:
+- Experience Replay
+- Fixed Q-Targets

 ## Training Details
 The following hyper-parameters were used.